psiri/nixos-config/README.md

    1. ls /

 #### Troubleshooting Impermanence
-If your validation test failed, try validating the following:
+If your validation test failed, try the following:
 * (ZFS) Ensure that disko successfully created the blank root snapshot:
   * `zfs list -t snapshot` should display (at least) the blank root snapshot created by the `disko-config.nix` we created in [Configure Disko Step #3](#configure-disko):
   ```bash